cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-backup.md

 * `--tls_key=<filename>`

-  Path to acra-rollback TLS certificate's private key of the TLS certificate presented to Database (acra-rollback works as "client" when communicating with Database).
+  Path to acra-backup TLS certificate's private key of the TLS certificate presented to Database (acra-backup works as "client" when communicating with Database).
   Empty by default.

 * `--tls_cert=<filename>`

-  Path to acra-rollback TLS certificate presented to Database (acra-rollback works as "client" when communicating with Database).
+  Path to acra-backup TLS certificate presented to Database (acra-backup works as "client" when communicating with Database).
   Empty by default.

 * `--tls_ca=<filename>`

-  Path to acra-rollback TLS certificate's CA certificate for Database certificate validation (acra-rollback works as "client" when communicating with Database).
+  Path to acra-backup TLS certificate's CA certificate for Database certificate validation (acra-backup works as "client" when communicating with Database).
   Empty by default.

 * `--tls_crl_url=<url>`